nanaooh/leetcode_AssignCookies/README.md

 **COMPLEXITY:**
-Time: O(n log n + m log m)– since we're sorting two arrays (g and s), and the pointers only pass through each array once
+Time: O(n log n + m log m)– since we're sorting two arrays (g and s), and the pointers only pass through each array once.
-Space: O(1) – we only use a few variables (i, j, satisfied)
+Space: O(1) – we only use a few variables (i, j, satisfied).